Ph.D. Columbia University

 Joseph Manca’s areas of research interest include Italian Renaissance art, Early American art and architecture, and issues of culture and context in European and American art and architecture from the Renaissance to the first half of the twentieth century.
 He teaches courses on European and early American art and architecture from 1300 to 1900, and he welcomes applications to the doctoral program from those who wish to work with him and other faculty members at Rice in those areas.

-Manca’s main current book project is a broad study of European and American art, thought, and culture, provisionally titled A Golden Age of Culture: Freedom and Humanity in Europe and America, from the Renaissance to the Twentieth Century.
-Another current research project is a monograph on the art and cultural context of the seventeenth-century Dutch painter Willem Claesz.
+Manca’s main current book project is a broad study of European and American landscape gardening, provisionally titled Writing about Gardens in the West: Ideas about Shaped Landscape, from Antiquity to the Nineteenth Century, under advance contract with Harvey Miller Publishers, an imprint of Brepols Publishers (Turnhout, Belgium).
+Another, longer-term research project is a monograph on the art and cultural context of the seventeenth-century Dutch painter Willem Claesz.
 Heda, who specialized in luxurious and meaningful tabletop still lifes.

 Through varied topics in his books and articles, there have been several main focal points for Manca's work.
 First is attention to the stylistic qualities, materiality, and beauty of an artwork, and how the work functioned in the culture in which it was made.
 Second, as thorough an exploration as is possible of original documents and period writings that record what artists, patrons, and early viewers and critics thought.
 A third focus is on the moral quality of art, in the broadest sense, showing how works of art embody and convey philosophical and social ideals.